 The Swiss National Science Foundation (SNSF) is launching a call for projects aimed at networking biobanks by harmonising their IT systems.
-The purpose of this harmonisation is to share data so as to answer specific scientific questions.
-Responding to scientific questions requires the networking of biobanks.
-BioLink is open to all research areas and responds to the needs for networking the IT systems of existing biobanks, or researchers who are setting up or will set up biobanks.
+The purpose of this harmonisation is to share data in order to address specific scientific questions.
+Biobank networking is a prerequisite for obtaining answers to these questions.
+Biolink is open to researchers in all research areas for IT systems-networking of existing biobanks, or to researchers who are setting up or plan to set up a biobank.

-Grants are awarded for the implementation of IT systems that allow the connection of biobanks and the sharing of their data.
+Grants are awarded for the implementation of IT systems that allow biobank connectivity and data sharing.
 The investigation of scientific questions is not eligible for funding under this scheme.